atharvawakdikar/Identification-Of-Different-Medicinal-plants/README.md

 Russakovsky, O., et al. (2015).
 "Imagenet large scale visual recognition challenge."
 IJCV.

+**License**

+© 2024 S.B.
+Jain Institute of Technology, Management & Research.
+This project is academic in nature and shared for educational purposes.

 **Acknowledgments**

 We would like to thank our guide, Prof. Mayuri Getme, and our institution for their support and guidance throughout this project.